Ollie Watkins: Brentford

 On 18 July 2017, Watkins joined Championship club Brentford on a four-year contract, with an option for a further year, for an undisclosed fee, reported to be £1.8 million.
-He scored his first competitive goal for the club in their 3–1 EFL Cup first round extra time victory over AFC Wimbledon on 8 August 2017.
+He scored his first goal for Brentford on 8 August in their 3–1 extra-time victory away to AFC Wimbledon in the EFL Cup first round.

-On 9 August 2019 Watkins signed a new four-year contract with a one-year extension option.

-Watkins scored his first hat-trick for the club in the Championship against Barnsley in a 3–1 win on 29 September 2019.
+On 9 August 2019, Watkins signed a new four-year contract with a one-year extension option.
+He scored his first hat-trick for the club in the Championship against Barnsley in a 3–1 win on 29 September.
 Watkins made 50 appearances and scored 26 goals in all competitions during the 2019–20 season, which ended with defeat in the 2020 Championship play-off final.

 Aston Villa

+2020–2023

-On 9 September 2020, Watkins joined Premier League team Aston Villa on a five-year contract, for a then club-record £28 million fee, which could rise to £33 million.
-In joining Aston Villa, Watkins was reunited with manager Dean Smith who had originally signed him for Brentford.
-On 15 September 2020, Watkins made his Aston Villa debut, scoring in a 3–1 away win in the EFL Cup against Burton Albion.
-He went on to make his Premier League debut on 21 September 2020, in a 1–0 home win against Sheffield United.
+On 9 September 2020, 24-year-old Watkins joined Premier League club Aston Villa on a five-year contract, for a then club-record fee of £28 million, which could rise to £33 million.
+Exeter City made £4 million and a further £750,000 in additional performance related add-ons from the transfer as they had inserted a sell-on clause when Watkins was sold to Brentford.
+In joining Aston Villa, Watkins was reunited with manager Dean Smith, who had signed him for Brentford.
+On 15 September, Watkins made his Aston Villa debut, scoring in a 3–1 away win in the EFL Cup against Burton Albion.
+He went on to make his Premier League debut on 21 September, in a 1–0 home win against Sheffield United.

 On 4 October 2020, Watkins scored his first Premier League goals, scoring through a left footed strike, a right footed strike and a header for a perfect hat-trick in a 7–2 home victory over champions Liverpool.
 It was Liverpool's heaviest defeat in 57 years and was the first time in Premier League history that a reigning champion had conceded 7 goals in a single match.
 On 10 April 2021, Watkins scored against Liverpool again, becoming the first player since Andrey Arshavin in the 2008–09 season to score as many as four goals against Liverpool in a single Premier League season.
 With 14 goals, he became Aston Villa's top scorer of the 2020–21 season.

+On 25 February 2023, Watkins scored in his fifth consecutive Premier League match, a 2–0 win away to Everton, becoming the first Aston Villa player to achieve this feat.